dkedar7/fast_dash/README.md

 # * Running on http://127.0.0.1:8080/ (Press CTRL+C to quit)
 ```

-And just like that (🪄), we have a completely functional interactive app!
+And just like that, we have a completely functional interactive app!

 Output:
 ![Simple example](https://storage.googleapis.com/fast_dash/0.2.7/Simple%20text%20to%20text.png)